 So, why would you pay more than Rs.
 100?

 The main reason could be that you expect the company to earn more than Rs.
 7 the next year, and so on.
 EPS/Price is called Earning Yield, and the more popular ratio Price/EPS or P/E ratio or just PE is the inverse of this.
 How one can make sensible comparisons based on this is the essence of our blog.

 But can you decide to invest based on company-reported profits?

 No, profits can be misleading for various reasons.
 So, you need to verify that profits earned by the company are leading to a cash inflow for the company, which means to you as a shareholder.
 But what if all, or some of it, is required to run the business?
 Then the profits reported are not really profits.
-Net Operating Cash Flow highlights this; it is the actual cash generated by a company from its business, and excludes cash required for long-term investment in capital, i.e. for future growth.
+Net Operating Cash Flow highlights this; it is the actual cash generated by a company from its business, and excludes cash required for working capital.
 So, if a company’s Operating Cash Flow is consistently lower than its reported profit, then it does not make it on your shortlist.

 How do you know if a company will grow its profits consistently?